lnalborczyk/neurogam/docs/reference/testing_through_time.md

 time point.
-The effect can be either i) a deviation of the outcome from a reference value (e.g., zero or a chance level), ii) a difference between two groups/conditions (varying within or between participants), or iii) whether a continuous predictor varying either within (e.g., speech formants) or between participants (e.g., age).
+The effect can be either i) a deviation of the outcome from a reference value (e.g., zero or a chance level), ii) a difference between two groups/conditions (varying within or between participants), or iii) the amplitude of a continuous predictor varying either within (e.g., speech formants) or between participants (e.g., age).

 ## Usage